rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br>

 Revenue per session is broadly comparable across Paid ($3.88), Organic ($4.40), and Direct ($4.23) channels, indicating that sessions from each source generate similar economic value.
-Notably, Organic and Direct maintain this level of revenue efficiency despite substantially lower traffic volumes, reinforcing my interpretation that these channels represent high-intent, high-efficiency acquisition sources
+Notably, Organic and Direct maintain this level of revenue efficiency despite substantially lower traffic volumes, reinforcing my interpretation that these channels are high-efficiency channels.

-Channel-level analysis indicates that traffic scaling and session quality were not mutually exclusive over the period analyzed.
-Paid Search successfully scaled traffic, orders, and revenue without a clear decline in revenue efficiency, while Organic and Direct channels demonstrated strong conversion efficiency and comparable revenue per session despite lower traffic volumes.

-In my view, overall growth was therefore driven by a combination of scalable paid acquisition and high-intent, high-efficiency non-paid channels, with aggregate performance metrics masking underlying funnel constraints that warrant deeper stage-level and campaign-level analysis.

 ## Campaign Performance

-Highlighting the need for deeper campaign-level analysis to understand differences in brand awareness, user intent, and conversion efficiency between brand and nonbrand campaigns.
+This section analyses differences in brand awareness, user intent, and conversion efficiency between brand and nonbrand campaigns.